HaotianRen12/OpenAPS-Glucosym/README.md

 $ cd [OpenAPS directory] - the name of the OpenAPS directory may vary depends on the name set during the installation
 $ python initialize.py [initial bg]
 ```
-Next, change the initial bg of the patient on glucosym and run the closed loop simulation:
+Next, change the initial bg of the selected patient on glucosym server and run the closed loop simulation:
 ```sh
 $ python updated_ct_script_iob_based.py [number of iterations]
 ```